 Insert the meat temperature probe

-Smoke your chicken breasts
+Smoked your chicken breasts

-Cooking chicken breasts at this temperature to about 150 degrees will take probably 30-40 minutes at this medium heat.
-When they reach 150, we’re going to add some dressing to the smoked chicken breasts so you won’t have tough chicken and they will be full of flavor.
+Cooking chicken breasts at this temperature to about 150 degrees will probably take 30-40 minutes at this medium heat.
+When they reach 150, we’re going to add some dressing to the smoked chicken breasts so you won’t have tough chicken, and they will be full of flavor.

-Gauge your temperature at this point and then you can check where it stands in 10-15 minutes rotations after that time, depending on how close the chicken is to being done.
+Gauge your temperature at this point, and then you can check where it stands in 10-15 minutes rotations after that time, depending on how close the chicken is to being done.

 When your meat reaches an internal temperature of 150 degrees at the thickest part, remove the chicken from the smoker and coat it lightly with Classic Herb salad dressing.
-Many smoked chicken recipes actually skip this step but we feel like it really does something for the final flavor and helps to reduce dryness when your chicken breast smoked process is complete.
+Many smoked chicken recipes skip this step, but we feel like it really does something for the final flavor and helps to reduce dryness when your chicken breast smoked process is complete.